lennarto/whatsapp-web-copy-link/readme.md

 - 🔗 Both urls will create a text:
      "https://wa.me/491759928165 / https://web.whatsapp.com/send?phone=491759928165"

+*(Both App and Web work on iOS and Macbook.
+Not tested on Windows or Android yet).*

 ## 🤝  Found a bug?
 Missing a specific feature?